clojurists-together/clojuriststogether.org/resources/markdown/open-source.md

 2. Each committee member reviews the projects and weighs them against the criteria above.
 3. Each committee member ranks the projects in order of preference
 4. The winning projects are selected by [Multi-Winner Ranked Choice Voting](http://www.fairvote.org/multi_winner_rcv_example)

+We will then publish a list of all the projects that applied, along with the voting results.
+The voting results redact all but the top 5 projects.

 ## Project Reports